Gaurav0/InfiniteGraffitiWall/docs/source/jquery.rst

 .. js:function:: updatePreview()

-	* Shows the size and color of the spray
+	* Shows the size and color of the spray on the preview

 .. js:function:: "#colorpicker".CanvasColorPicker()